CharithaDhananjaya/CountrynCurrency/README.md

 ### What if(moreTime)

-- More Error handeling, Error pop-up etc.
+- More Error handeling, Error pop-up etc. instead of `alert` in the browser.
+- Making the list unique in the web app when adding the same country.
 - localstorage provide some troubles, fixes are coming in the next steps.
 - Creating the user sign-up feature
-- Should have improve the use to type in TS in both server and client
+- Should have improve the use of `type` in TS in both server and client
 - Could have hosted